apolcyn/traclus_impl/README.md

 The input file contains a json object with parameters to traclus and the raw trajectories.
 See "traclus_impl.integ_tests.raw_campus_trajectories.txt" for an example input file.
 The output file will contain a json list of representative trajectories.
-Optionally, provide names of files to dump the output from the partitioning and clustering stages to.
+Optionally, provide names of files to dump the output from the partitioning and clustering stages too.

 Example: navigate to directory where traclus_impl.main.py is and run "python main.py -i ./raw_traj_input -o ./traclus_output